SebastianScherer88/star_wars_dogfighter/README.md

 # Star Wars Dogfighter

-Welcome to S"tar Wars Dogfighter"!
+Welcome to `Star Wars Dogfighter`!

 Please read below for a short game description, how to run the demo version and player controls.

 ## Summary